 - Ask questions about the business issues/challenges you are experiencing.
 Too many companies start by asking questions about the data first, but if you really want to expose the root of the problem, you need to be asking questions about the issues.
 Once you have asked the right questions, you can begin to design an approach to identify the data that will help you arrive at the answers you need.

 - Incorporate data.
 In order to truly gain a picture of what is going on in your organization, you need to be looking beyond the data in your ERP system.
-Gather data from a variety of sources within the business and externally including your CRM, POS, WMS or manufacturing systems if you have these.
+Gather data from a variety of sources within the business and externally including your CRM, POS, Warehouse Management Systems (WMS)or manufacturing systems if you have these.
 Use this type of data to search for important patterns or correlations.

 - Embed analytics into your business intelligence solution.
 When analytics is embedded in business intelligence, your organization can be alerted to data patterns early on, providing enhanced context.
 This, in turn, makes your business intelligence more advanced and predictive in nature, allowing you to pinpoint problems before they become a substantial issue and more confidently pursue your business outcomes